Skip to main content

 kubernetes exoscale review hands-on opentofu

 Exoscale SKS provisions a Kubernetes cluster in 2 minutes, has great support on a trial account, and lets you choose your CNI.
-But the API endpoint is always public with no IP restrictions.
+The API endpoint is always public with no IP restrictions — VPC is under development.
 Full OpenTofu setup and fio benchmarks included.

 MR